davidben/tls-trust-expressions/explainer.md

 only viable for large server operators, who can continually update their heuristics based on what they observe in the ecosystem.

-TLS Trust Expressions avoids this ambiguity, and thus can be evaluated automatically in TLS software.
+TLS Trust Expressions and TLS Trust Anchor Identifiers each avoid this ambiguity, and thus can be evaluated automatically in TLS software.

 ### Client-specific DNS Names